 Our legal services for schools engaged in religious land use and zoning cases under RLUIPA, RFRA (Religious Freedom Restoration Act) or other legislation, include:

-Religious land use and zoning expert Daniel P. Dalton and the attorneys of Dalton & Tomich, PLC will defend your school’s rights so your organization can thrive.Connect with Dan today.
+The experienced religious land use and zoning attorneys of Dalton & Tomich, PLC will defend your school’s right to grow and to pursue your mission freely so your community can thrive.Connect with a RLUIPA attorney today.

 Land use disputes raised by local religious schools can be supported by a number of different claims, including those under the First Amendment Free Exercise Clause, the Free Speech or Assembly Clauses, or the Fourteenth Amendment Equal Protection clause.
 Other federal statues may come into play as well, depending on the facts of your school land use case.
 These may include the Fair Housing Act and the Americans with Disability Act, as well as constitutional and statutory provisions at the state level.
 We evaluate each claim independently to determine the best strategy in moving forward on a claim to give you the best chance of succeeding at trial.
 For more on the question of what happens when RLUIPA doesn't apply, watch our video.